 HOW DO WE MAKE OUR DECISION?

-When inclement weather or loss of utilities impacts the District, we make the decision whether to close schools based upon a careful analysis of all relevant factors including:
+When inclement weather or loss of utilities impacts the District, we make the decision whether to close schools or implement a two-hour delayed start based upon a careful analysis of all relevant factors including:

 WHO MAKES THE DECISION?